MatanyaLoewenthal/MatanyaLoewenthal.github.io/index.md

 Matanya Loewenthal is a Computer Science Enthusiast and early-career Software Development Engineer.

-I am recent graduate from the University of Maryland, College Park, with a B.S. in Computer Science.
+I am a recent graduate from the University of Maryland, College Park, with a B.S. in Computer Science.
 I opted for a wide range of topics over a specialization, and achieved top marks in Software Engineering and Data Structures.

 I am is interested in all aspects of software and product development, and am looking for a position as a Software Engineer to gain hands-on experience in building scalable software before transitioning to Project Management and Product Design.